kymppi/formbricks-setup-examples/README.md

 <br/>

-Hey Hey, welcome to our monorepo where we host sample projects of different frameworks.
+Hey Hey, welcome to our monorepo where we host example projects integrated with Formbricks of different frameworks.

-This repository provides you an example of how to integrate Formbricks with the following frameworks:
+This repository is basically a journal of how we integrated Formbricks with the following frameworks:

 - [HTML](./html/README.md)
 - [React](./reactjs/README.md)